adafruit/Adafruit_IO_Python/tests/README.txt

 the tests with a key execute in this directory:
   ADAFRUIT_IO_KEY=my_io_key_value python -m unittest discover

+In addition for the MQTT tests you must set the following environment variable to the username for your AIO account (found on https://accounts.adafruit.com):
+  ADAFRUIT_IO_USERNAME=your_username

 To add your own tests you are strongly encouraged to build off the test base class provided in base.py.
 This class provides a place for common functions that don't need to be duplicated across all the tests.
 See the existing test